yk-liu/yk-liu.github.io/_posts/2018-12-09-Shadowsocks-with-DIgital-Ocean/2018-12-09-Shadowsocks-with-DIgital-Ocean.md

 vi /etc/shadowsocks.json
 ```

-In the json file, first press `i`, and input
+In the JSON file, first press `i`, and input

 ```json
 {